hananinas/hanan/src/content/blog/friegronne.md

 ## Designing the Website with Figma

 ![old website](/blog-images/oldfriegronne.png)
-The left images is the old website to the right you can see the first Mockup
+The left image is the old website the right image is the first Mockup

 To create a design that would meet Friegrønne's requirements, I used Figma - a collaborative interface design tool.
 Figma allowed me to create a wireframe and design the website's user interface (UI) in a seamless and efficient way.
 I started by creating a sitemap of the website, which helped me to organize the content and structure of the website.

 Next, I designed the website's UI, keeping in mind Friegrønne's brand guidelines and color palette.
 I used a minimalist design with plenty of white space and eco-friendly imagery to create a modern and visually appealing website.

-The final result can seen at [friegronne.dk](https://friegronne.dk)
+The final result can be seen at [friegronne.dk](https://friegronne.dk)

 ## Building the Website with WordPress